cerminara/convectiveFoam/readme.txt

 Solver for the incompressible Bounssinesq equation, based on pimpleFoam and buoyantBoussinesqPimpleFoam.
 See www.openfoam.org.

-In this solver, the buoyancy term is written in his original formulation to solve an error found while trying to reproduce the convective plume described in Whitehead et al. 2013, doi:10.1017/jfm.2013.330.
+In this solver, the buoyancy term is written explicitly in his original formulation.

+The test case is analogous to the convective plume described in Whitehead et al. 2013, doi:10.1017/jfm.2013.330.

 /* ---- *\